Choosing the right size desk for your home office is important.

 That’s why standard desks are so popular with home office and remote workers i.e. they’re a similar configuration to what the person is accustomed to working on in their 9 – 5 job.

-These are the types of desk you buy when money is no object – they’re luxury desks that cost anywhere up to a few thousand dollars each.
+These are the types of desks you buy when money is no object – they’re luxury desks that cost anywhere up to a few thousand dollars each.

-They are usually feature a large surface area and are made from a variety of hard woods such as oak, walnut, and others.
+They usually feature a large surface area and are made from a variety of hardwoods such as oak, walnut, and others.

 But you’ll also find more modern takes on the office desk made from tempered glass and steel.

 That’s why you tend to get a case of sticker shock when shopping for one – they’re designed for a high-end market.

 Executive desks also tend to be on the truly huge side of things, so they’re generally not suitable for smaller offices, loft offices, etc.

 Executive desks measure from 60 – 90 inches deep, 30 – 40 inches deep, and at least 30 inches in height.

 They are large enough to hold at least one computer, a lamp printer, etc., with loads of space to spare.

 Desks for More Than One Person